rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 \end{align}
 $$

 <div style="background-color:#eff5fb;padding:15px;"> <font face="Monaco" size="2" color="#75787a">
-Upper bound of the 95% confidence interval is when we hit k=670
+Upper bound hit at k=670
 </font></div>

-**Conclusion**: For 1,000 surveyed persons, the percentage to find 640 persons pretending planning watching the games  is equal to 64 (± 3)%, with a 95% precision.
+**Conclusion**: For 1,000 surveyed persons, if we find 640 persons planning to watch the games, then the percentage is equal to 64 (± 3)%, at a 95% precision level.

 **Question**: Is there a way to compute it directly?